rust-cuda/wg/documents/wg-application.md

 ## What is your long-term vision?

 Having a reliable and safe CUDA development experience is our ultimate goal.
-This should include:

-* Getting `nvptx64-nvidia-cuda` to a [Tier 2](https://forge.rust-lang.org/platform-support.html) support state.
-* Test infrastructure on a real hardware and running the tests during Rust CI process.
-* Rich documentation, references, tutorials and examples.
-* A broad set of new compile errors, warnings and lints for SIMT execution model to avoid pitfalls and ensure code soundness.
+To get there, first of all, we will need to achieve all milestones in our [Roadmap].

 ## How do you expect the relationship to the project be?

-The WG will be responsible for CUDA related issues and user requests.
+The Working Group is mainly going to create various RFCs and send PRs to Rust components.

+An important aspect of the WG is active participation in discussions related to the NVPTX target and involved tools.
-This includes [already reported issues](https://github.com/rust-lang/rust/issues?q=is%3Aopen+is%3Aissue+label%3AO-NVPTX) and those that will be opened due to the work made by the WG.
+This also includes [already reported issues](https://github.com/rust-lang/rust/issues?q=is%3Aopen+is%3Aissue+label%3AO-NVPTX) and those that will be opened due to the work made by the WG.
-An important aspect is that the WG will take care of the state of the `rust-ptx-linker` and will do its best to avoid blocking someone else's work (like it, unfortunately, happened in [rust#59752](https://github.com/rust-lang/rust/pull/59752)).

 ### How do you want to establish accountability?

+Currently, as an unofficial WG, we work completely in the open and we intend to go on in the same way.
+Most of discussions happen either in out github issues, or in our public [Zulip], so that they be read by anyone.

-For that purpose, we will publish an agenda and made decisions from our meetings.
+Once we will start having regular meetings, we would publish agenda and summary.
-Once we achieve important milestones we plan to make public announces.

 ## Which other WGs do you expect to have close contact with?

-We would like to cooperate with *Language Team* in discussions about safety in SIMT code.
+We would like to cooperate with *Language Team* (or perhaps, additionally with *Unsafe Code Guidelines WG*) in discussions about safety in SIMT code.
 Additionally, it would be very important to discuss with *Infra team* a strategy of reliable deployment of `rust-ptx-linker` (likely as a `rustup` component).

-On the other hand, proposed [Machine Learning WG](https://internals.rust-lang.org/t/enabling-the-formation-of-new-working-groups/10218/11) could leverage CUDA accelerated computing capabilities, so we can discuss their use cases.
+On the other hand, proposed [Machine Learning WG](https://internals.rust-lang.org/t/enabling-the-formation-of-new-working-groups/10218/11) could leverage CUDA accelerated computing capabilities, so we can collaborate on their use cases.

 ## What are your short-term goals?

-Mainly, short-term goals are about evaluating and discussing how can we achieve long-term goals:
+Mainly, short-term goals are defined in our [Roadmap] for an MVP.

-* Make a poll about community experiences and use cases for CUDA.
-* Deploy the `rust-ptx-linker` as a `rustup` component.
-* Collect soundness and safety issues that can happen in SIMT execution model.
-* Decide testing approach on a real hardware.
+Additionally, we plan to make a poll about use cases, expectations, and community awareness that it is already possible to experiment with CUDA on Nightly Rust today.

 ## Who is the initial leadership?